Ed "Too Tall" Jones

-Edward Lee Jones (born February 23, 1951), commonly known as Ed "Too Tall" Jones due to his height, is a former American football player who played 15 seasons (1974–1978, 1980–1989) in the National Football League (NFL) for the Dallas Cowboys.
+Edward Lee Jones (born February 23, 1951), commonly known as Ed "Too Tall" Jones due to his height, is an American former professional football player who was a defensive end for 15 seasons (1974–1978, 1980–1989) for the Dallas Cowboys in the National Football League (NFL).
 In 1979, he briefly left football to attempt a career in professional boxing.

-Early years
+Early life

-Jones was born in Jackson, Tennessee.
-He attended Merry High School where he played baseball and basketball.
-He only played three football games, because his high school did not support the sport until his senior year.
+Jones was born on February 23, 1951, in Jackson, Tennessee.
+He attended Merry High School, where he played baseball and basketball.
+He played only three football games, because his high school did not support the sport until his senior year.

 His basketball skills earned him All-America honors and scholarship offers from several Division I (NCAA) programs.
 He also had offers from Major League Baseball teams to play first base in their farm systems.

 As a senior, he fought a Golden Gloves boxing match, recording a knockout of his opponent in less than a minute.
 He stopped shortly after that, when his basketball coach read an article about the fight, and made him choose between basketball and boxing.

 College career

-He signed with Tennessee State University to play basketball, but left the team after two seasons, to concentrate on playing football under head coach John Merritt.
+Jones accepted a scholarship from Tennessee State University to play basketball, but left the team after two seasons, to concentrate on playing football under head coach John Merritt.

-The 6 ft 9 in Jones received his famous nickname during his first football practice, after a teammate mentioned that his pants did not fit, because he was “too tall to play football".
-In his new sport, he became a two-time All-American defensive lineman, playing on a team that lost only two games, en route to winning the black college football national championship in 1971 and 1973.
+The 6 ft 9 in Jones received his famous nickname during his first football practice, after a teammate mentioned that his pants did not fit because he was considered too tall to play football.
+In his new sport, he became a two-time All-American defensive lineman, playing on a team that lost only two games, en route to winning the black college football national championships in 1971 and 1973.

-Jones ranks third in school history in sacks in a season (12) and fifth in career sacks (38).
+Jones ranks third in school history in sacks in a season with 12 and fifth in career sacks with 38.
 In 1999, he was voted to the 50th Anniversary Senior Bowl All-Time Team.

-He was inducted into the Black College Football Hall of Fame in 2013.
+In 2013, he was inducted into the Black College Football Hall of Fame.

 Professional career

 Dallas Cowboys (first stint)

-In the 1974 NFL Draft, for the first time in their history, the Dallas Cowboys had the first overall draft choice.
-The No. 1 selection was acquired from the Houston Oilers in exchange for Tody Smith and Billy Parks.
-The Cowboys ended up drafting Jones, making him the first football player from a historically black college to go that high in the NFL draft.
+In the 1974 NFL draft, the Dallas Cowboys had the first overall draft choice for the first time in their history.
+Their no. 1 selection had been acquired from the Houston Oilers in exchange for Tody Smith and Billy Parks.
+The Cowboys drafted Jones, making him the first football player from a historically black college to go that high in the NFL draft.

-He became a starter at left defensive end during his second season in 1975 and by 1977 he had helped the Cowboys win Super Bowl XII.
+He became a starter at left defensive end during his second season in 1975, and in 1977 he helped the Cowboys win Super Bowl XII.
 After playing five years for the Cowboys from 1974 through 1978, Jones at 28 years old and in the prime of his athletic career, left football to attempt a professional boxing career.